1933 Wisconsin milk strike

 The 1933 Wisconsin milk strike was a series of strikes conducted by a cooperative group of Wisconsin dairy farmers in an attempt to raise the price of milk paid to producers during the Great Depression.
 Three main strike periods occurred in 1933, with length of time and level of violence increasing during each one.

 The cooperative milk pool attempted to coordinate their efforts with larger farm groups, specifically the National Farm Holiday Association and Wisconsin Farmers' Holiday Association.
-However, during each strike, the larger farm holiday groups ended their strikes prematurely leaving the milk pool to conduct its strike alone.
+However, during each strike, the larger farm holiday groups ended their strikes prematurely, leaving the milk pool to conduct its strike alone.

 Rationale

 Distribution of milk production in 1929 from 1930 Census.

-Wisconsin's Past and Present lists the price of evaporated milk from 1927 to 1929 as $4.79 / 100 lb with 46% to farmers, 33% to manufacturers and 21% to merchandisers.
-That price fell to an average of $3.48 / 100 lb, with individual farmers receiving a smaller percentage of the proceeds: 30.5% to farmers, 43% to manufacturers and 26.5% to merchandisers between 1930 and 1933.
+The price of evaporated milk from 1927 to 1929 was $4.79 per 100 lbs., with 46% going to farmers, 33% to manufacturers and 21% to merchandisers.
+Between 1930 and 1933 the price fell to an average of $3.48 per 100 lbs., with individual farmers receiving a smaller percentage of the proceeds: 30.5% to farmers, 43% to manufacturers and 26.5% to merchandisers.
 This decrease put small farmers in an extremely difficult position.
-Farmers who produced milk for bottling were able to remain solvent, but those who produced milk for cheese, butter and other uses were driven into poverty.
+Farmers who produced milk for bottling were able to remain solvent, but those who produced milk for cheese, butter, and other uses were driven into poverty.
 The price of milk that was going to urban areas for bottling was around $1.50 for a hundred pounds while the milk going to cheese and butter factories was only $0.85 for a hundred pounds of milk.
 This created a kind of civil war between the two types of dairy farmers.
 Milk to be bottled was largely unaffected by the strikes.

 In the 1930s, Wisconsin was the largest producer of milk in the United States.
 According to the 1930 decennial census, there were more than 125,000 dairy farms in the state.
 63% of all land in Wisconsin was farmland and 71% of that land was used for dairy farming.

 Distribution of milk sold as whole milk in Wisconsin in 1929, from 1930 Census.